gkotian/gkotian.github.io/travels/_posts/2010-05-09-biking-down-the-chimborazo.md

 title: Biking down the Chimborazo
 categories:
 - Ecuador
-excerpt: Matt had heard during his travels that it was possible to arrange for a biking tour down the Chimborazo, and that it was a great experience.
-He was going to Rio Bamba this weekend to do it, and I decided to join him.
-We reached Rio Bamba on Saturday evening, checked into a cheap room, and set off to arrange for the tour.
 ---

 Note that in this post "biking" refers to push-biking/bicycling.
 In India at